 REFRESHMENTS available in the tea room from Monday to Saturday, including hot soup & cream teas.
 On Sundays, refreshments are in the parish hall.

 SORRY NO DOGS ALLOWED

-SNOWDROP CONCERTS 2019: There will be a series of concerts in St Peter’s Church every Sunday during Snowdrops in February, from 2.30 to 3.15pm.
-Admission is free with a retiring collection in aid of the church organ fund.
+SNOWDROP CONCERTS 2019: There will be a series of concerts in St Peter’s Church every Sunday at 2.30pm during the snowdrop openings.
+Admission is free with a retiring collection in aid of the church.